realsanjeev/Student-score-predictor-end-to-end/README.md

 pip install .
 ```
 This command assumes that you are in the root directory of the project where the `setup.py` file is located.
 The `.` specifies the current directory as the source for installation.

+### Dataclass
+A `dataclass` is a class that is designed to only hold data values.
+They aren't different from regular classes, but they usually don't have any other methods.
+They are typically used to store information that will be passed between different parts of a program or a system.

+### doctest